Lee Kuan Yew – “The Impossible Can Happen!”

 Lee planned for succession years before he stepped down as Prime Minister.
 He saw the importance of grooming the next generation to lead the nation.
 As the saying goes, there is no success without a successor.

 Your organization must transcend you, and you must be humble enough to acknowledge that.
-Strive to build an organization centered around a mission or purpose instead of an organization centered on you.
+Strive to build a team centered around a mission or purpose instead of an organization focused on you.

 Be generous with sharing your experiences and advice with the next generation of leaders that you are grooming.
 Equip them with the information and knowledge they’ll need to continue growing the organization.
 A great leader will ensure that those that step into his shoes have the best chance of success.